rdrussotto/TRACMIP_pa_notebooks/README.md

 # TRACMIP_pa_notebooks
 Jupyter notebooks used to analyze polar amplification in the [TRACMIP](https://sites.google.com/site/tracmip/) multi-model ensemble.

 This code is for a paper by Rick Russotto and Michela Biasutti submitted to Geophysical Research Letters in December 2019.
+Revision submitted in February 2020.
 Notebooks will be uploaded to Zenodo upon acceptance of the paper.